radulle/ngx-deploy-npm/README.md

 ### [CircleCI](http://circleci.com) <!-- omit in toc -->

 1. Set the env variable
-   - On your project setting ser the env variable.
+   - On your project setting the env variable.
 Let's call it `NPM_TOKEN`
 2. Indicate how to find the token
    - Before publishing, we must indicate to npm how to find that token, do it by creating a step with `run: echo '//registry.npmjs.org/:_authToken=${NPM_TOKEN}' > YOUR_REPO_DIRECTORY/.npmrc`